Fundamentals of District Heating

 Course Overview

 This course is intended to provide an introduction to district heating.
 Unlike many countries in Europe, district heating is an unknown technology to many in Ireland but is set to play a key role in the decarbonisation of Ireland’s heat sector and reduce our dependence on imported fossil fuels.
 Recent national heat studies from Heat Roadmaps Europe and SEAI have found that more than 50% of Ireland’s heat demand is feasible for district heating.
-This in conjunction with Renewable Energy Ireland’s “40 by 30” national heat study which targets 10% of heating to be supplied by DH networks by 2030 (up from less than 1% today) highlights the level of upskilling and job creation potential in this sector in the coming years.
+This in conjunction with the National Climate Action Plan which sets a target of 2.7TWh (10% of heating) to be supplied by DH networks by 2030 (up from less than 1% today) highlights the level of upskilling and job creation potential in this sector in the coming years.
 District heating also provides an opportunity for a just transition for those with complementary skills currently working in the fossil fuel sector (engineers, welders, civils contractors, etc.).

 This course will provide attendees with an introduction to district heating, its benefits for different stakeholders, the evolution of heat networks, the policy context for Ireland, the skills gaps in scaling up DH roll out, delivery models that can be used to develop heat networks, and projects currently being developed in Ireland.
 Delegates of this course will also discover the key design concepts for heat networks, how building heating systems can improve the efficiency of networks, how DH can support a more renewable electricity grid through sector integration and useful tools that can help delegates determine if DH is viable in their area or for their development.